Ana Belac

 Ana Belac (born 28 January 1997) is a Slovenian professional golfer.
-She won both the 2020 Symetra Tour Rookie of the Year and Symetra Tour Player of the Year and was the first Slovenian to join the LPGA Tour.
+She won both the 2020 Symetra Tour Rookie of the Year and the Symetra Tour Player of the Year, and was the first Slovenian to join the LPGA Tour.

 Amateur career

-Belac was the top-ranked female junior golfer in Slovenia and won the Leone di San Marco in 2013 and 2015.
+Belac was a top-ranked female junior golfer in Slovenia and won the Leone di San Marco in 2013 and 2015.
 She represented Slovenia in the European Ladies' Team Championship on five occasions and in the Espirito Santo Trophy in 2012 and 2014.
-She competed in the European Young Masters from 2010–13, where she placed second in 2012.
+She competed in the European Young Masters from 2010 to 2013, where she was placed second in 2012.

 She finished 17th in the 2014 Youth Olympic Games in Nanjing, China and at the 2018 Mediterranean Games she won bronze medal with Vida Obersnel and Pia Babnik in the women's team event.

 Belac played college golf at Duke University where she was a two-time All-ACC selection and earned co-medalist honors at 2017 Landfall Tradition and 2019 East Lake Cup.
-She was a member of victorious International Team at the 2019 Arnold Palmer Cup and led the Blue Devils to the 2019 NCAA Championship team title, winning her matches 3–0.
+She was a member of the victorious International Team at the 2019 Arnold Palmer Cup and led the Blue Devils to the 2019 NCAA Championship team title, winning her matches 3–0.
 She was named a 2020 WGCA First Team All-American.